jeremychone/rust-value-ext/README.md

 Extension trait for working with JSON values in a more convenient way.
-`JsonValueExt` offers convenient methods for interacting with `serde_json::Value` objects, simplifying tasks like getting, taking, inserting, traversing, and pretty-printing JSON data wh≈ile ensuring type safety with Serde's serialization and deserialization.
+`JsonValueExt` offers convenient methods for interacting with `serde_json::Value` objects, simplifying tasks like getting, taking, inserting, traversing, and pretty-printing JSON data while ensuring type safety with Serde's serialization and deserialization.

-# Provided Methods
+## Provided Methods

 - **`x_get`**: Returns a value of a specified type `T` from a JSON object using either a direct name or a pointer path.
 - **`x_take`**: Takes a value from a JSON object using a specified name or pointer path, replacing it with `Null`.
 - **`x_insert`**: Inserts a value of type `T` into a JSON object at the specified name or pointer path, creating any missing objects along the way.
 - **`x_walk`**: Traverses all properties within the JSON value tree, applying a user-provided callback function on each property.
 - **`x_pretty`**: Returns a pretty-printed string representation of the JSON value.

-# Usage
+## Usage

 This trait is intended to be used with `serde_json::Value` objects.
 It is particularly useful when you need to manipulate JSON structures dynamically or when the structure